StephCambria/mylochat/README.md

 ## Purpose:

-To create this Backend API application called `Social Network APP` to help social network site to build from scratch. `Express` to handle all of the routes, `MongoDB` to handle its database, `Mongoose ODM` to connect the database to the server while using `Moment.js` to format dates and timestamps.
-Importantly, using `Insomnia` as a Backend platform to test RESTful applications by creating the following routes to the desired functions of viewing and updating database.
+`MyloChat was originally inspired of homeless cats!!!`

+To create this messaging application called `MyloChat.` Our mission is to create a non-profitable platform to spread awareness to animal lovers about animals that are endangered, neglected, mistreated, in need of food and medical care, or otherwise without homes A Free chat service.

+**Features:**

-- `GET`
+- `Signup`
-- `POST`
+- `Logon`
-- `PUT`
+- `Create a chat`
-- `DELETE`
+- `Delete a chat`
+- `Donation`: This feature will be in our future development.

 ---

 ## Installation:

-To use this Backend Platform Application.
-Please refer the following steps.
+To use `MyloChat` Application.
+Please refer the following options.

+---
+***Option A***

+You can skip the installation (Option B), and simply visit our `MyloChat website` to try this messaging App in your browser.

+---

+***Option B***

-1. You need to clone this package in your computer, and open in VS Code.
+1. Open [`This Link`](https://github.com/StephCambria/message-app-prototype) in your browser and clone this package in your computer and open in the VS Code.

-2. You need to run `npm install` in the terminal first to get all necessary dependencies.
-See below:

-- Use `npm install mongoose@6.7.2` to install `Mongoose`
-- Use `npm install express@4.18.2` to install `Express.js`
-- Use `npm install moment@2.29.4` to install `Moment.js`

-3. Run `mysql -u root -p` to start MySQL database and enter your MySQL password!

-4. Open `index.js` in your VS Code terminal and run `node index.js` to start this Social Network APP!

-5. You can easily operate/ test this application in Insomnia.
+2. Open your `package.json` from the root folder in the terminal, and run `npm i`

+3. You still need to follow the steps below to start/ finish the process before installation.

+<h3>"scripts"</h3>: {

+  1. **"start"**: `"node server/server.js --ignore client",`

+  2. **"develop"**: `concurrently \"cd server && npm run watch\" \"cd client && npm start\,`

+  3. **"install"**: `"cd server && npm i && cd ../client && npm i",`

+  4. **"seed"** : `"cd server && npm run seed"`

+  5. **"build"**: `"cd client && npm run build",`

+  }

+6. Lastly, you have the entire code package of this application, and you can easily deploy this application on Heroku.
+Enjoy it!

 ---